sunil4587/As-select3/lib/README.md

 ## 📖 Description

 As-Select3 is a lightweight, modern JavaScript library for creating beautiful and interactive select dropdowns.
-Built with jQuery, it provides advanced features like search, multi-selection, remote data loading, and custom themes.
+Built with jQuery, it provides advanced features like search, multi-selection, remote data loading, custom themes, and **HTML rendering support** for rich option content.

 ## ✨ Features